Brake Line Replacement Cost

 • Total cost: $180

-It could be less, especially if everything goes smoothly and you own a popular vehicle.
+It could be less, particularly if everything goes smoothly and you own a prevalent vehicle.

 Metal Brake Line Repair Cost + Breakdown